Francis-CyAI/swarm-simulation/README.md

 ## License

 This project is licensed under the GPLv3 License.
+See the [License](LICENSE) for details.

 ## Contact